svn2github/curl-wsdk/trunk/README.txt

 Prerequisites
 --------------------

-WSDK 2.0 depends on the CURL-UTIL library.
+WSDK 2.1 depends on the CURL-UTIL library.

 * CURL-UTIL Documentation must be installed for WSDK documentation, including WSDL IDE Tool, to function properly.

-* CURL-UTIL Library must be accessible as a delegate from the root manifest of applications using WSDK Library.
+* CURL-UTIL Library must be accessible as a delegate from the root manifest of applications using the WSDK Library.

 For installatiuon convenience, a CURL-UTIL distribution may be included in this directory.